Mała Armia Janosika: 2024

 On January 6, 2024, the band performed a grand Christmas concert at the Co-Cathedral Basilica in Stalowa Wola.
 The concert was broadcast on Telewizja Trwam.
 In January 2024, the band toured Poland, giving Christmas concerts as part of the winter concert tour in the following towns: Opoczno, Wieluń, Grybów, Jaworzno, Rajsko, Dąbrowa Tarnowska.
 On February 3, Mała Armia Janosika participated in the farewell to the winter season 2023/2024, which took place at the Beskid Complex in Spytkowice.

 On April 27, 2024, the band performed a concert in Ryki as part of the inauguration of the Summer season.
 On May 3, 2024, a television special titled The Great Highlander May Festival in Rabka-Zdrój premiered on TV Trwam.
 It was directed, produced, and musically supervised by Damian Pałasz.

 On May 7, 2024, the band set off for Italy, undertaking the longest concert tour in their history.
 As part of the Italian tour, the band performed on May 8 during the general audience at the Vatican, singing for Pope Francis.
 On May 10, the band participated in a Holy Mass at the tomb of Saint John Paul II.
 On May 11, Mała Armia Janosika gave a grand thanksgiving concert at the Divino Amore Sanctuary during the 2nd Roman Polonia Days.
 On May 12, the band played at Monte Cassino, paying tribute to the murdered Poles.
-The organizer of the concert tour to Italy was the Karpathia Foundation, led by Łukasz Latko.

 On June 8, 2024, the Mała Armia Janosika Association organized an event called "The 5th Largest Highland May Picnic in Poland", in Rabka-Zdrój, to commemorate the 104th birthday of Pope John Paul II.
 In June 2024, the band performed concerts in Brzeszcze and Libiąż, and for the third time performed outside of Poland, this time in Bystřice in the Czech Republic.
 On July 7, 2024, Mała Armia Janosika appeared on stage during a televised concert in Uniejów, as part of the Earth Festival 2024.
 The band presented the song "Tak smakuje życie" from Enej's repertoire, and performed a song called "Moja Planeta" in a duet with Majka Jeżowska.
 The concert was broadcast live on Polsat.
 Other artists included Maryla Rodowicz, Alicja Majewska, and Kamil Bednarek, among others.
 On July 13, 2024, Mała Armia Janosika performed during a concert in Limanowa, which gathered thousands of spectators in front of the stage.